Documentation Index

 stopped | Agent is not running |

-starting | Agent container has started; waiting for the first successful health check |
+starting | Agent service has started; waiting for the first successful health check |

 running | Agent is healthy and serving requests |